How present are you?

 The biggest thing for you to sort out is WHO YOU ARE.
-Take some time, put pen to paper, and define what makes you so uniquely you.
+Take some time, put pen to paper, and define what makes you so uniquely you- What has God given you that makes you unique?
+What life gifts has He given to you to cherish and value?
 For me this may look something like- I am a Christian woman who prides herself on being the best wife I can be, who values family and close friendships, and embraces deep conversations around a delicious meal.
 My description may also include the fact that I do love big cities for the culture and the ease of public transportation, I am a creative at my core, and I need "me" time to restore because I am, my friends, a complete introvert.
 I am a foodie, a mover and shaker (literally, I am obsessed with movement), a writer, and I can be a bit heady.
 Alas, the list goes on.
-The important piece here is you take the time to define and "know thyself."
+The important piece here is you take the time to get clear about your God-given talents and life gifts.
 Got it?

 WHAT ARE YOUR PRIORITIES?

 It's ok lovely lady, life happens, and somewhere down the line you may have forgotten what is most important to you.
 Next on your to-do list is to write down your priorities.
 What are the BIG things that matter to your soul?
 If this is too difficult for you to sort out right now, that's o.k.
-This task can be BIG and SCARY if you have not focused on what matters most to YOU in awhile.
+This task can be BIG and SCARY if you have not focused on what truly matters in life.
 If you need help, let's connect!
 (I mean it, I am here to help you sort through the muck!)

-But if you clearly know what is most important, write them out, number them, and pick your top four-ish.
+But if you clearly know what is important, write it out, number the list, and pick your top four-ish.
 These priorities are what should define your life, where you put your energy, and what consumes most of your time.
 They are what allow you to be YOU most easily.
-My life example- My faith is my top priority!
+My life example- Faith and spending time with my Savior is my top priority!
 Thus, everything I do should be a direct reflection of my belief system and guide how I live.
 When I get off track, I know, because it is like a gut punch to my soul (literally).
 When you know your priorities, you know when your life matches up to them, I promise.

 WHAT DO YOU DO WITH THE LEFTOVERS?